oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/optimize_inner_loop/README.md

 ## Examining the Reports
 Locate `report.html` in the `optimize_inner_loop.prj/reports/` or `optimize_inner_loop_s10_pac_report.prj/reports/report.html` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

 Open the reports and look at the *Loop Analysis* pane.
 Examine the loop attributes for the three different versions of the `Producer` kernel (`Producer<0>`, `Producer<1>` and `Producer<2>`).
 Note that each has an outer loop with an II of 1 and an inner loop with an II of 1.
 As discussed earlier in this tutorial, the II of the outer loop will be *dynamic* and depend on the inner loop's execution for each outer loop iteration.
 Also, note the *Speculated Iterations* column, which should show 2 speculated loop iterations on the inner loop for `Producer<0>` and 0 for `Producer<1>` and `Producer<2>`.
-Unfortunately, at this time, there is no information in the reports indicating whether there will be a 1 cycle delay in starting the loop.
+At this time, there is no information in the reports indicating whether there will be a 1 cycle delay in starting the loop.
 We are working on improving our reports to help you better debug throughput bottlenecks!

 ### Version 0
 Version 0 of the kernel (`Producer<0>`) does **not** bound the inner loop trip count and speculates 2 iterations.
 Since we expect 1 inner loop iteration for every outer loop iteration.
 This results in 3 invalid iterations for every 1 valid inner loop iteration; 2 (invalid) speculated iterations are launched, and there is a 1 cycle delay starting the inner loop.
 Therefore, this version only achieves ~1/4 the maximum throughput.